citojaya/FFT/README.md

 # FFT
 Fast Fourier Transformation

-Read velocity information for each particle in DEM simulation and Denise the time series velocity
+Read velocity information for each particle in DEM simulation and Denoise the time series velocity